-in 2001 and grew to 24 vehicles in its first 6 months.
+In 2000, another major commercial organization, Zipcar, launched in Boston and has recently expanded into the Washington, D.C. area and New York City.
+Carsharing Traverse in Michigan launched in 2000.
+City CarShare, a San Francisco non-profit organization, began in 2001 and grew to 24 vehicles in its first six months.
 In the fall of 2001, City CarShare contracted to expand its operations into the East Bay communities of Oakland and Berkeley; several locations will be near BART stations.
 Other programs that launched in 2001 include Boulder CarShare and Roaring Fork Valley Vehicles in Aspen.

-As of Spring 2002, two more CSOs have recently launched.
-I-Go in Chicago, Illinois, began recruiting members in March.
-The Clean Mobility Center, in Long Beach, California, publicly announced its launch in April 2002.
+As of spring 2002, two more carsharing organizations have recently launched.
+I-Go in Chicago, Illinois began recruiting members in March.
+And, the Clean Mobility Center, in Long Beach, California, publicly announced its launch in April 2002.
 They will provide electric vehicles, bikes, and scooters for shared-use along the Metrolink rail line.

-The Clean Commute Program began as a demonstration in 1995.
+The Clean Commute program began as a demonstration in 1995.
 In June 2001, they reported seven members and five vehicles.
-In Fall 2001, this program announced plans to expand to 100 Ford Th!nk vehicles along the commuter rail line in the New York City suburbs.
+In fall 2001, this program announced plans to expand to 100 Ford Th!nk vehicles along the commuter rail line in the New York City suburbs.
 Power Commute launched its station car operations in 1997.
-This program is operated by a transportation management association and maintains a stable membership of 20 users.
+This program is operated by a Transportation Management Association and maintains a stable membership of 20 users.
 In 2000, the Anaheim Transportation Network and Hertz-BART programs started.
 Both focus on providing transit linkages to commuters and employment sites.

 Three "smart" carsharing research pilots are currently in operation in California.
-CarLink II was launched in Northern California in July 2001; it builds on the 1999 CarLink I field test and is a transit-based commuter program with 20 Honda Civics (18-20).
-Southern California's Intellishare program, which incorporates 25 Honda EV Plus electric vehicles, smartcards, and onboard computer technologies, operates under the direction of University of California, Riverside researchers.
-The third, ZEV-NET is a public-private partnership between Toyota and University of California, Irvine (UCI), consisting of 15 e-coms and smart technologies, shared among six employers located in the UCI office park.
-ZEV-NET plans to link with transit 10 e-coms, 30 RAV-4 electric vehicles, and 10 Prius vehicles in 2002.
+CarLink II was launched in Northern California in July 2001; it builds upon the 1999 CarLink I field test and is a transit-based commuter program with 20 Honda Civics (19, 20, 21).
+Southern California's Intellishare program, which incorporates 25 Honda EV Plus electric vehicles, smartcards, and on-board computer technologies, operates under the direction of University of California, Riverside researchers.
+The third, ZEV-NET is a public-private partnership between Toyota and UC Irvine, consisting of 15 e-coms and smart technologies, shared among six employers located in the UCI office park.
+ZEV-NET plans to link ten e-coms, 30 RAV-4 electric vehicles, and ten Prius vehicles to transit in 2002.

-As of March 2002, U.S. carsharing and station car programs collectively claimed 8,689 members and operated 419 vehicles from
+As of March 2002, U.S. carsharing and station car programs collectively claimed 8,689 members and operated 419 vehicles from 227 locations.

-227 locations.
 Strong interest in carsharing is continuing in other U.S. cities.
-In 2002 and 2003, additional efforts are planned in San Diego, Los Angeles, Sacramento, and San Francisco (Presidio), California; Denver, Colorado; Newark, Delaware; Atlanta, Georgia; Silver Spring, Maryland; Minneapolis, Minnesota; Philadelphia, Pennsylvania; and Madison, Wisconsin.
+In 2002-2003, additional efforts are planned in San Diego, Los Angeles, Sacramento, and San Francisco (Presidio), California; Denver, Colorado; Newark, Delaware; Atlanta, Georgia; Silver Spring, Maryland; Minneapolis, Minnesota; Philadelphia, Pennsylvania; and Madison, Wisconsin.